Should I Borrow Money to Get an MBA?

 BIG Ideas:

-• An MBA is a huge investment of time and money that can pay off with some career paths.
+• An MBA is a huge investment of time and money that can pay off since the average MBA degree-holder salary was $97,000 in June of 2024.

-• Explore other ways to make your MBA more affordable, including scholarships, grants, and tuition reimbursement programs available through your company.
+• Explore other ways to make your MBA more affordable, including scholarships, grants, and tuition reimbursement programs that may be available through your company.

 Thinking about adding some impressive initials to your name – like MBA (Master of Business Administration)?
 That sure would look good on a business card and your LinkedIn profile.
 But, are you ready to invest the big chunk of change and time it will take to earn that degree?